 Teaching Fellow – Centre for Death and Society – University of Bath.

-Visiting Lecturer – Department of Communications Studies (Masters programme in Social Anthropology)- Riga Stradins University, Latvia.
+Visiting Docent – Department of Communications Studies (Masters programme in Social Anthropology)- Riga Stradins University, Latvia.

 Following the completion of my AHRC-ESRC funded PhD under the supervision of Professor Douglas Davies , we co-authored a book in which findings from my doctoral research were discussed in relation to his expertise in spirituality and funeral innovation in contemporary Britain.
 This book is published by Continuum.